richmahn/en_tn/jdg/front/intro.md

 #### What is the meaning of the phrase "in those days there was no king in Israel, and everyone did what was right in his own eyes?" ####

-This phrase occurs twice in the book of Judges, and shorter versions occur two other times.
-These phrases imply that the writer or editor of this book was alive during the later time of kings of Israel.
-They also seem to imply that the writer was looking back at this earlier history of Israel in a negative way.
+This phrase occurs twice in the book of Judges.
+Shorter versions of the phrase occur two other times.
+These phrases imply that the writer or editor of this book was alive at a later time when there was a king in Israel.
+They also seem to imply that the writer thought that things were not good in Israel before there was a king.

 The translation of these phrases should imply to the reader that the book's writer is looking back a long time into the past.

 #### What is the meaning of the phrase "to this day"? ####

-This phrase was used by the narrator to refer to the time when he was writing.
+The narrator used this phrase to refer to the time when he was writing.
 The translator should be aware that "to this day" refers to a time which has already passed.
-He must avoid giving the impression that the present day of the translation's readers is meant.
+The translator must avoid giving the impression that the present day of the translation's readers is meant.
 The translator might decide to say, "to this day, at the time when this is being written," or, "to this day, at the time of writing."
-This Hebrew phrase occurs in Judges 1:26; 6:24; 10:4; 15:19; 18:12.
+This Hebrew phrase occurs in Judges 1:21, 26; 6:24; 10:4; 15:19; 18:12.